fuzziqersoftware/sharedstructures/README.md

 Data structure objects can be used on top of an Allocator object.
 Currently there are two data structures.

 HashTable implements a binary-safe map of strings to strings.
-HashTables have a fixed bucket count at creation time and cannot be resized dynamically, and are not iterable.
-These issues will be fixed in the future.
+HashTables have a fixed bucket count at creation time and cannot be resized dynamically.
+This issue will be fixed in the future.

 PrefixTree implements a binary-safe map of strings to values of any of the following types:
 - Strings